setup-rails/setup-rails/README.md

 rails app:template LOCATION="https://railsbytes.com/script/VMys8A"
 ```

-You'll need to update `Gemfile.lock` by running:
+You may also need to update `Gemfile.lock` by running:

 ```
 bundle lock --add-platform x86_64-linux